Shilin-LU/VINE/README.md

 The benchmark comprises 10,000 samples sourced from datasets like COCO, Flickr, and ShareGPT4V.

-The images of W-Bench have been released on [HuggingFace](https://huggingface.co/datasets/Shilin-LU/W-Bench) and are also available on [OneDrive](https://entuedu-my.sharepoint.com/:f:/g/personal/shilin002_e_ntu_edu_sg/EkJ9AIBUNglEt3sRKIBNA9oBI1BNoz2IEj9iizh4uKF-3Q?e=stTbpM).
+The images of W-Bench have been released on [HuggingFace](https://huggingface.co/datasets/Shilin-LU/W-Bench).
 Below is a detailed guide on how to use all the image editing techniques listed in W-Bench.

 ### 1. Download W-Bench
 ```shell